Luca-spopo/Luca-spopo.github.io/aboutme.md

 One that lets me be creative and helps me grow.

->Stengths?
+>Strengths?

-This may sound funny but I think I'm good at _thinking_.
+This may sound funny but I think I'm good at thinking.

 >Weakness?

-Most of my personal projects have had no time bound, so I have used them as learning oppurtunities, instead of aiming to complete them.
+Most of my personal projects have had no time bound, so I have used them as learning opportunities, instead of aiming to complete them.

 i.e. _overengineering_